Who can apply?

 If you don't have enough post-secondary credits to qualify for Advanced Standing, but would still like to be considered for transfer credits at NSCC, learn more about the Recognizing Prior Learning (RPL) process »

-If you have an Individual Program Plan (IPP) in any grade 12 course or in your highest level math course, then your application will require additional assessment.
-Specific admission requirements such as English, Math, Biology, Chemistry, and Physics, or portfolio requirements, cannot be waived.
+If you have an Individual Program Plan (IPP) in your grade 12 English or in your highest level math course, your application will require additional assessment.
+Additionally, specific admission requirements such as English, Math, Biology, Chemistry, and Physics, or portfolio requirements, cannot be waived.